Aleksandar Zega: Biography

 Zega was born on 29 May 1860 in Novo Selo to landowners Jelena and Kosta Zega.
 He finished primary school in his hometown and attended high school in Pančevo.
 He attended universities in Vienna and Zürich, graduating from the latter in 1879.
 He was awarded a canton of Zürich scholarship, which enabled him to continue his chemistry studies at the ETHZ and the University of Zurich along with other chemists Viktor Meyer and Georg Lunge.
 After passing the graduation exam, he became an assistant in the chemical laboratory at the University of Zurich, where he studied and worked for the next four years.
 In 1885, he defended his doctoral dissertation, entitled Über die Einwirkung des para-Toluidins auf Resorcin und Hydrochinon - über die Einwirkungdes Anilins auf Orcin.
 From 1885 to 1886, he worked as an assistant to the town chemist Otto Kriper in Wuppertal.

 In early 1887, he went to Belgrade and applied to the Minister of Education for a job at the high school.
 In February 1887, the Education Council concluded that Alexander was sufficiently qualified to teach the natural sciences, especially chemistry and chemical technology, in which areas he had received a doctorate.

 In the meantime, he returned to Switzerland, where he got a job as an assistant in a chemical agricultural station, turning down an invitation to work at the high school in Pirot.
 In early 1888, he again sought a job as a high school teacher, without success, which is why he continued to work in Switzerland until 1891.
 In the same year, he returned to Belgrade at the municipality's invitation to establish a chemical laboratory.
 Due to material reasons, the Belgrade municipality could not establish a laboratory, so Zega worked as a municipal chemist in the State Chemical Laboratory from 1891 to 1906.
-In 1894, Zega applied for the position of professor of chemistry and chemical technology at the Grandes écoles but Marko Leko was chosen instead.
+In 1894, Zega applied for the position of professor of chemistry and chemical technology at the Velika škola but Marko Leko was chosen instead.
 He worked as a part-time manager of the chemical laboratory of the Customs House on the Sava from 1906 to 1909.
 At the beginning of 1909, the Belgrade municipality opened its laboratory in which Zega studied the effects of aniline on orcinol at the beginning of World War I.